How To Peel Eggs Without Shell Sticking (Shell Slips Right Off)

 • Opposed to rapidly cooling them, not cooling them at all, and peeling while piping hot.

-• Drop the cooled boiled eggs back to boiling water for a second before peeling.
+• Drop the cooled boiled eggs back into boiling water for a second before peeling.

 • Place boiled eggs in the fridge in a bowl of water and peel them on the next day.